gmcmacran/calibration/README.md

 For all three alternative hypotheses, dots are near the red line for asymptotic p values below .20.
 Most tests are well calibrated over the entire range of asymptotic p values.
+The empirical variance test is the one exception.
+The two sided test has great calibration for small sample sizes.
+However, calibration is off for the one sided tests.

 <img src="man/figures/README-oneCalibTwo-1.png" alt="" width="100%" />